For Amber Richards, life after overdose starts with compassion

 The spike is driven by methamphetamine and fentanyl, a powerful synthetic opioid flooding Pacific Northwest drug markets for the first time.
 Fentanyl is 50 times more potent than heroin and can be pressed into illicit pills or mixed into other drugs, authorities say.

 Oregon has responded to this crisis with a nonpunitive approach.
-In 2020, voters approved a landmark law that decriminalized small amounts of illicit drugs and earmarked hundreds of millions of dollars for addiction treatment and community-
+In 2020, voters approved a landmark law that decriminalized small amounts of illicit drugs and earmarked hundreds of millions of dollars for addiction treatment and community-driven responses.

-driven responses.
 Counties and cities across the state are beginning to experiment with big plans.
 That’s fueled some optimism among addiction experts and advocates, and some are taking inspiration from Project Hope.

 “She had tears in her eyes”